SpektraSystems/CIE-Azure-Migration/Hands-on lab/HOL step-by-step - CIE - Azure Migration.md

 1. Click on Resource Groups in left panel.
 You will see one Resource Group on which you have access.
 1. Click on **azure-migration-62244** Resource Group which contains the pre-deployed on-premises infrastructure.Here, 62244 is unique ID and it could be different.
    ![](Images/6_azuremigrationrg.jpg)

+## Exercise 2: Migrate SQL Server to Azure SQL DB Offline

+In this exercise, you will deploy **SQL Database** and **Azure Database Migration Service**.
+After that you will validate and Migrate the **schema** of on-prem(SQL Server 2008 R2) AdventureWorks2008R2 database to Azure SQL Database using Database Migration Assistant.
+Then you will migrate **on-prem** offline **AdventureWorks2008R2** database to **Azure SQL Database** using Azure Migration Service of azure.